scarlettscoville/week1-lawgroupproject/README.md

 ---
 #### Work Flow:

-  Dakodah - Built "Who We Are", "Contact Us", collaborated with team to make updates and changes.
+  Dakodah - Built "Who We Are", "Contact Us", collaborated with team to make updates and changes, main.css file.

-  Scarlett - Built "What We Do", Read Me, GitHub research, created repository
+  Scarlett - Built "What We Do", Read Me, GitHub research and repository creator.

   Niko - Built "Where We Are", collaborated with team on nav bars